Harshagrawal526/PairCode/DEPLOYMENT.md

 ## 🎉 Success!

-Your CodeCanvas application is now live!
+Your PairCode application is now live!
 Share your deployed URL with others to collaborate in real-time.

 **Your URLs:**
 - 🎨 Frontend: `https://your-frontend.onrender.com`